 Cross-Border Agreements Related to Emergency Response

 In addition, numerous "sister cities" along the border have their own local, cross-border joint contingency plans.
-Within the geographical area covered by the Four-State Regional Workgroup, there are five pairings of U.S. and Mexican sister cities with such contingency plans that explain how they would cooperate in the event of emergencies.
-One of the plans in this region was updated in 2009; the others are in the process of being updated.
-The U.S. EPA has provided funding to assist with these updates.
+Within the geographical area covered by the Four-State Regional Workgroup, there are six pairings of U.S. and Mexican sister cities with such plans that explain how they would cooperate in the event of emergencies.
+U.S.-Mexico Border Program Goal:4 Emergency Preparedness and Response

 |